Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 > If Netatalk is the only process accessing the volume you can safely set a value of 100 for maximum performance.

-dircache files = *BOOLEAN* (default: *no*) **(G)**

-> Whether to allow files to be cached in the directory cache alongside directories.
-The default is *no* for legacy compatibility and memory conservation.
->
-> When enabled (*yes*), files are cached along with directories, which can improve performance for file-heavy workloads by reducing CNID database queries.
-However, this increases memory usage and may cause excessive cache evictions if the working set is larger than the dircache size.
->
-> **Recommendation**: Leave disabled (*no*) unless you have a large **dircache size** and file-intensive workflows.
-For volumes where Netatalk is the only accessor, enabling this with a large cache may improve performance.

 dircache mode = *lru* | *arc* (default: *lru*) **(G)**

 > Cache replacement algorithm. **lru** = Least Recently Used (stable, memory-efficient).